1buran/workdiary/README.md

 Use `-y` or `--year` to set custom year, default: current year.

 Use `-m` or `--month` to set custom month, default: current month.

+Use `-t` or `--theme` to use predefined theme instead of colors from config.

+Use `-l` or `--list-themes` to see available color themes (see demo).

+Use `-d` or `--debug` to enable debug mode: in this mode you can check exact amount of
+    collected hours pulled from tracking systems (see demo).

 ### Track